 Today most of Cariñena’s wines are produced by three co-ops: Bodegas Paniza, Bodegas San Valero, and Grandes Vinos y Viñedos.
 These producers employ a large number of people from the community.
 Younger generations are moving back to the region to participate in the burgeoning wine industry.

 However, younger generations aren’t always able to take on the preservation of their families’ vineyards.
 To manage this challenge, the wineries have enacted programs to ensure that the region’s legacy vineyards continue to be cultivated.
 Even vineyards that have been neglected for several years are being brought back into production through intensive restoration efforts.
-This ensures that the region will continue to benefit from the high-quality grapes that come from well-established vineyards.
+This ensures that the region will continue to benefit from high-quality grapes that come from well-established vineyards.